AirCraft009/MxsxllBox/Captains-log.md

 The most common one being the console.

 it reads input with a task that loops reading the keyboard buffer. <br>
-When the task  is spawned it allocates a space in the heap, <br>
+When the task  is spawned ~~it allocates a space in the heap~~, it first writes to a temporary mem region that is 512 Bytes long after hitting enter or filling up the whole buffer the command gets executed<br>
 and uses the current cursor postion to find out where the char should be placed in the Videochar table see below